 Tutoring to children at Dutch schools, group 3 and up

-My lessons are complementary to what they learn in school.
+My lessons are complementary to what children learn in school.

 For example, a typical class for a child in group 4 can consist of: